Indonesian National Revolution: Transfer of sovereignty

-Impacts
+Impact and casualties

-Although there is no accurate account of how many Indonesians died, they died in far greater numbers than the Europeans.
-Estimates of Indonesian deaths in fighting range from 45,000 to 100,000.
-Estimates of civilian deaths range between 25,000 and 100,000.
-A total of 1,200 British soldiers were killed or went missing in Java and Sumatra in 1945 and 1946, most of them Indian soldiers.
-More than 5,000 Dutch soldiers lost their lives in Indonesia between 1945 and 1949.
-Many Japanese died; in Bandung alone, 1,057 died, only about half of whom died in actual combat, the rest killed in rampages by Indonesians.
+Although there is no accurate account of how many Indonesians died, it was in far greater numbers than the Europeans.
+Estimates of Indonesian deaths in fighting and civilians range from 97,421 to 100,000.
+A total of 980 British soldiers were killed or went missing in Java and Sumatra in 1945 and 1946, most of them Indian soldiers.
+More than 4,000 Dutch soldiers lost their lives in Indonesia between 1945 and 1949.
+Many Japanese died; while it is unknown how many died, only about half of whom died in actual combat, the rest killed in rampages by Indonesians.
 Seven million people were displaced on Java and Sumatra.
-Historian van der Eng calculated a demographic gap of around 2.4 million people during this period, stating that the war led to significant ramifications for the local populations apart from the direct casualties, such as widespread famine, disease and a lowered fertility rate.
+Based on demographic data, historian Pierre van der Eng estimated a demographic gap of around 2.4 million people in Indonesia during the entire 1940s, including the period of the Japanese occupation of the Dutch East Indies, and the Indonesian National Revolution.
+Van der Eng states that conflict led to significant ramifications for Indonesians outside of direct violence, such as widespread famine, disease and a lowered fertility rate.
+According to the official website of Indonesian veterans, there were 863,432 people who joined the struggle for Indonesian independence and this included those who were members of the militia, police, intelligence and auxiliary and as of 2023, there are still 25,676 Indonesian National Revolution veterans alive and According to the official Netherlands veterans website, there are around 5,000 veterans who were deployed to the Dutch East Indies still alive, this also includes former KNIL members.

 The revolution had direct effects on economic conditions; shortages were common, particularly food, clothing and fuel.
 There were in effect two economies – the Dutch and the Republican – both of which had to simultaneously rebuild after World War II and survive the disruptions of the revolution.
 The Republic had to set up all necessities of life, ranging from 'postage stamps, army badges, and train tickets' whilst subject to Dutch trade blockades.
 Confusion and ruinous inflationary surges resulted from competing currencies; Japanese, new Dutch money, and Republican currencies were all used, often concurrently.
 The Indonesian government was saddled with significant debt, slowing development, with last remaining payment for Dutch–Indonesian Round Table Conference was made in the form of annual payment, with 1% annual interest rate since 1973, was made in 2002.